-- The Oilfields (Regulation and Development) Act 1948 ("Oilfields Act"), which governs the upstream oil and gas sector.
+- The Oilfields (Regulation and Development) Act 1948 ("Oilfields Act") governs the upstream oil and gas sector.
 The Oilfields Act provides for the regulation of oilfields and for the development of mineral oil resources, and it includes provisions relating to licensing and leasing of oil and gas blocks.
-Pursuant to the Oilfields Act, the Gol is vested with the power to make rules with respect to mining leases and mineral oil development, and the royalty rates to be paid by the holder of a mining lease. - The Petroleum and Natural Gas Rules 1959 ("PNG Rules") were enacted under the Oilfields Act and include detailed provisions for the granting of licences and leases for both
+Pursuant to the Oilfields Act, the Gol is vested with the power to make rules with respect to petroleum leases and mineral oil development, and the royalty rates to be paid by the holder of a petroleum lease. - The Petroleum and Natural Gas Rules 1959 ("PNG Rules") were enacted under the Oilfields Act and include detailed provisions for the granting of licences and leases for both offshore and onshore areas.
+A petroleum exploration licence (PEL) and petroleum mining lease (PML) are granted pursuant to the PNG Rules.

-- offshore and onshore areas.
-A petroleum exploration licence (PEL) and petroleum mining lease (PML) are granted pursuant to the PNG Rules. - The Mines Act 1952 ("Mines Act") and Oil Mines Regulations 2017 deal with provisions relating to the health, safety and welfare of workers in the oil mines.
+- The Mines Act 1952 ("Mines Act") and Oil Mines Regulations 2017 deal with provisions relating to the health, safety and welfare of workers in the oil mines.
 The Mines Act also lists obligations in the form of the duties of owners, agents and managers, and strict penalties are prescribed in cases of contravention. - The Petroleum Act 1934 ("Petroleum Act") regulates matters relating to the import, transport, storage, production, refining and blending of petroleum. - The Petroleum and Natural Gas Regulatory Board Act 2006 ("PNGRB Act") provides for the establishment of the PNGRB, which has the authority to regulate the refining, processing, storage, transportation, distribution, marketing and sale of petroleum, petroleum products and natural gas.
-This excludes the production of crude oil and natural gas so as to protect the interests of consumers and entities engaged in specified activities, and to ensure an uninterrupted and adequate supply of petroleum, petroleum products and natural gas in all parts of the country, as well as to promote competitive markets.

-Since the oil and gas sector is a highly regulated field, in addition to the above legislation, the government from time to time promulgates policies, standards, directives and guidelines for governing various aspects of the sector.
+In addition to the above, the government from time to time promulgates policies, standards, directives and guidelines for governing various aspects of the sector.